Banora Point

 Table Chart PROFILE FAQ

-The median taxpayer income in Banora Point SA2 was $47,606, with an average of $59,206, according to AreaSearch's aggregation of postcode level ATO data for the financial year 2022.
-This is lower than the national average, which stood at a median of $49,459 and an average of $62,998 for Rest of NSW during the same period.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $53,609 (median) and $66,672 (average).
-The 2021 Census figures show that household, family, and personal incomes in Banora Point fall between the 18th and 21st percentiles nationally.
-Income distribution data indicates that the largest segment comprises 29.0% earning between $1,500 and $2,999 weekly, with a total of 4,837 residents in this category.
-This pattern is similar to the surrounding region, where 29.9% of residents fall within this income range.
-Housing affordability pressures are severe, with only 81.9% of income remaining after housing costs, ranking at the 19th percentile nationally.
-The area's SEIFA income ranking places it in the 4th decile.
+The Banora Point SA2 has a median taxpayer income of $51,302 and an average of $63,511 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than the national average, with Rest of NSW having a median income of $52,390 and an average income of $65,215.
+By September 2025, estimates suggest the median income will be approximately $55,847 and the average will be around $69,138, accounting for Wage Price Index growth of 8.86% since financial year 2023.
+According to the 2021 Census, incomes in Banora Point fall between the 18th and 21st percentiles nationally.
+The largest income segment comprises 29.0% earning $1,500 - 2,999 weekly, with 4,889 residents in this category.
+Housing affordability pressures are severe, as only 81.9% of income remains after housing costs, ranking at the 19th percentile nationally.

 Frequently Asked Questions - Income